Analyzing IM Cannabis (IMCC) and Its Rivals

-IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
-We will compare IM Cannabis to similar businesses based on the strength of its valuation, profitability, analyst recommendations, dividends, earnings, risk and institutional ownership.
+IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its competitors?
+We will compare IM Cannabis to similar businesses based on the strength of its earnings, profitability, valuation, institutional ownership, analyst recommendations, risk and dividends.

-This is a summary of current ratings for IM Cannabis and its peers, as reported by MarketBeat.
+This is a summary of recent recommendations and price targets for IM Cannabis and its competitors, as provided by MarketBeat.com.

 |Sell Ratings